jonny-novikov/programmer-training/README.md

 ## What makes a great programmer?

 What makes a great programmer?
-The ability to manage complexity.
+The ability to *manage complexity*.
+Before we become amazing at doing that here are a few tips for when learning's a bit tough.

 1. You are going to over think absolutely everything.
+Understanding comes slowly - so don't be too hard on yourself.
 2. It's easier then it seems.
 It will seem harder and more complicated first, you'll hurt getting up some learning curves but eventually you'll weed through the complexity to the simple parts that create that complicated mess.
 3. Practice makes perfect.
 Practice creates second nature understanding.
-Practice
-4. Don't over do it.
-At a certain point pushing yourself means creating bad habits.
+Practice, practice, practice!
-5. Break all the things!
+4. Break all the things!
 You'll create a deeper understanding of how ad why things work the way they do.
+5. Don't over do it.
+At a certain point pushing yourself means creating bad habits and inefficient learning.
+Take breaks.
+Don't work more then 6 hours in one consectutive sitting.
+Go have fun too :)

+You're not stupid.
+You can do this.
+Go be amazing!